Epideixx/Fingerprints_Twins/README.md

 ## Manuscript and Citation

-This work is presented in XXXXX.
-Please cite XXXXX
+This work on [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.07.19.604292v1).
+Please cite da Silva Castanheira et al., 2024.
+If you have any questions please contact the authors of the paper.

 ## How to use this repository